 Middlebury College’s land stewardship and conservation program is one of the hallmarks of our commitment to sustainability.
-We take seriously our responsibility to the land, the human community, and future generations, and we are honored to have the opportunity to teach students about land sustainability through classes, research projects, and our land stewardship interns program.
+We take seriously our responsibility to the land and waters, the human and more-than-human communities, and future generations.
+We are honored to have the opportunity to teach students about land conservation, management, and justice through classes, research projects, and our land stewardship interns program.

 The conservation activities taking place on the College’s land work alongside Vermont Conservation Design, Addison County Riverwatch Collaborative, and more while supporting wildlands, woodlands, farmlands, and communities, both human and nonhuman.
 The College Lands Program supports and mentors WildMidd as well as the Hannaford Career Center Natural Resource Management program.